On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 \subsubsection{Quasi-affinoid algebras}

-Let $F$ be a finite extension of $\Q_p$, with ring of integers $\O_F$.
-We denote by $R_{n,m}$, or $R_{n,m,F}$, the $F$-algebra $\O_F\langle x_1,\dots,x_n\rangle [[y_1\dots,y_m]]\otimes_RF$.
+Let $F$ be a finite extension of $\Q_p$, with ring of integers $\OO_F$.
+We denote by $R_{n,m}$, or $R_{n,m,F}$, the $F$-algebra $\OO_F\langle x_1,\dots,x_n\rangle [[y_1\dots,y_m]]\otimes_{\OO_F}F$.
 Following \cite{LR00}, we say that an $F$-algebra is a quasi-affinoid algebra (or an $F$-quasi-affinoid algebra) if it is a quotient of $R_{n,m}$ for some $n$, $m$.
-The theory of quasi-affinoid algebras has also be studied by other authors under the name "semi-affinoid algebras" (see for example \cite{Kap}).
+For example, an $F$-affinoid algebra is $F$-quasi-affinoid, as it is a quotient of the Tate algebra $R_{n,0,F}$ for some $n$.
+The theory of quasi-affinoid algebras has also been studied by other authors under the name "semi-affinoid algebras" (see for example \cite{Kap}).

 Let $A$ be an $F$-quasi-affinoid algebra.
-Following \cite[Definition 2.2]{Kap}, we say that an $\O_F$-subalgebra $\underline{A}$ of $A$ is an $\O_F$-model of $A$ if the canonical morphism $\underline{A}\otimes_{\O_F}F \to A$ is an isomorphism.
-Note that an $\O_F$-model is automatically $\O_F$-flat.
+Following \cite[Definition 2.2]{Kap}, we say that an $\OO_F$-subalgebra $\underline{A}$ of $A$ is an $\OO_F$-model of $A$ if the canonical morphism $\underline{A}\otimes_{\OO_F}F \to A$ is an isomorphism.
+Note that an $\OO_F$-model is automatically $\OO_F$-flat.
 Assume that $A$ is normal.
-Let $\underline{A}$ be an $\O_F$-model of $A$, and let $A^0$ be the integral closure of $\underline{A}$ in $A$.
-Then $A^0$ is normal, and is an $\O_F$-model of $A$.
+Let $\underline{A}$ be an $\OO_F$-model of $A$, and let $A^0$ be the integral closure of $\underline{A}$ in $A$.
+Then $A^0$ is normal, and is an $\OO_F$-model of $A$.

-A quasi-affinoid algebra is said to be of open type if it has an $\O_F$-model that is local.
+A quasi-affinoid algebra is said to be of open type if it has an $\OO_F$-model that is local, or equivalently, if it is a quotient of $R_{0,m}$ for some $m$.
+For example, let $\mathcal{R}$ be one of the potentially semi-stable deformation rings defined by Kisin (as recalled in Section \ref{kisinrings}), then $\mathcal{R}[1/p]$ is a quasi-affinoid algebra of open type.
+These will be our main focus of interest, but we need to use quasi-affinoid algebras that are not necessarily of open type in order to study them.

-Quasi-affinoid algebras have some properties that are similar to Tate algebras: for example they are noetherian and they are Jacobson rings, and the Nullstellensatz holds for them.
+Quasi-affinoid algebras have some properties that are similar to affinoid algebras: for example they are noetherian and they are Jacobson rings, and the Nullstellensatz holds for them.